lubuntu-team/manual/source/1/1.3/installation.rst

 To install Lubuntu in an OEM mode for distributing to someone else :menuselection:`System Tools --> Install Lubuntu 24.04 LTS (OEM mode)`.
 Then you will be asked if you are sure you want to install in oem mode and to actually install in oem mode press the :guilabel:`Yes` button.
 Then the installer will say have a welcome screen that will say it is in oem mode will show up.
 To change what langauge to use for installation use the drop down bar under :guilabel:`OEM installation mode`.
 To move to the next step of installation press the :guilabel:`Next` button.

 .. image:: oem-install-welcome.png

+To set a name for what to call this preinstalled system you are installing to ship to someone enter that in the :guilabel:`Batch` field.
+To move to the next part press :guilabel:`Next` To go back to welcome press the :guilabel:`Back` button.